 Consider the reading of this verse in the context of the verses before it:

 19 The creation waits in eager expectation for the sons of God to be revealed.
 20 For the creation was subjected to frustration, not by its own choice, but by the will of the one who subjected it, in hope 21 that the creation itself will be liberated from its bondage to decay and brought into the glorious freedom of the children of God.
-22 We know that the whole creation has been groaning as in the pains of childbirth right up to the present timeThis purpose of this Creation, from the very beginning, has been to prepare for, separate out, and reveal God’s chosen children who, with Christ, ultimately will reign over it(Romans 8:19-22).
+22 We know that the whole creation has been groaning as in the pains of childbirth right up to the present timeThe purpose of this Creation, from the very beginning, has been to prepare for, separate out, and reveal God’s chosen children who, with Christ, ultimately will reign over it(Romans 8:19-22).

-On a smaller and more familiar scale, is it likely that every bird, fish, and mammal on earth (including Adam and Eve) instantly developed digestive and elimination systems (including the internal and external anatomical changes involved), enabling them to process food and excrete waste products on a daily basis?
+On a smaller and more familiar scale, it is unlikely that every bird, fish, and mammal on earth (including Adam and Eve) instantly developed digestive and elimination systems (including the internal and external anatomical changes involved), enabling them to process food and excrete waste products on a daily basis.
 When Adam and Eve ate something before they sinned, did the food just disappear as soon as they swallowed it?
 No. It was digested; part of it nourished their bodies, and part of it decayed and was eliminated, just as the same process happens to food when we eat it now.
 This is because Adam and Eve lived in an imperfect, decaying universe, just as we do today.
 I find such proposals to the contrary much too incredible to accept.

 For since death came through a man, the resurrection of the dead comes also through a man.
 For as in Adam all die, so in Christ all will be made aliveThese two verses have nothing to do with the death of animals and plants, as there is no clear indication in the Bible as to whether or not there will be a future resurrection from the dead for animals and plants.
 Christ rose from the dead so that mankind could be redeemed from the death that comes from sin.
 As in Adam, all people die, so in Christ all people will be made alive, whether resurrected unto eternal life or eternal death (the second death).(1 Corinthians 15:21,22).